praeclarum/Ooui/README.md

 dotnet run --project Samples/Samples.csproj --no-build
 ```

-*(There is currently an issue with Xamarin.Forms and building from the dotnet cli, so for now we use the msbuild command and then set the --no-build flag on dotnet run but this will eventually change when the issue is resolved.)*

 This will open the default starting page for the Samples.
 Now point your browser at [http://localhost:8080/shared-button](http://localhost:8080/shared-button)

 You should see a button that tracks the number of times it was clicked.
 The source code for that button is shown in the example below.